 While adding or flushing brake fluid, the fluid must be filled to the proper level.
 An average modern car needs one quart or 32 ounces of brake fluid.
 The brake fluid should typically be changed every two years or 30,000 miles, whichever comes first.

-Why do brake fluid in a car go bad?
+Why does brake fluid in a car go bad?

 Due to their hygroscopic nature, brake fluids take in moisture from the surrounding environment.
 Despite being kept in a closed system, the brake fluid nevertheless becomes contaminated with a small quantity of moisture.
 The amount of water in the brake fluid may rise as a result over time.